grpc/grpc-community/elections/steering-committee-election-2025.md

 All project [Maintainers](../contributor_ladder.md#maintainer) are eligible to vote, with the roster captured [here](contributors/maintainers.md).
-Voting will be conducted via Google Forms.
-The official form will be created after nominations are concluded, but a sample ballot is provided [here](https://forms.gle/T7bxn3sWiAb4eaUU6).
+Voting will be conducted via Google Forms at [this link](https://forms.gle/nEAwqhUrp414iF579).

 After voting has concluded, the Election Officer(s) will tally the results with the IRV method and announce them by updating this document with the results and